wafibismail/cc_homework_1/cc_bad_code.md

 The names do represent what they are intended for.
 However, it requires careful reading.
 For a first time reader, one may get the wrong impression that removeWorkspaceCanvasesBtn has workspaceOverlay as its primary target of action (remove), especially since toggleWorkspaceVisibilityBtn, which has a similar shape, comes before it.
 In actuality, removeWorkspaceCanvasesBtn acts on the a specific selection of workspaceOverlay's children.

+### Nouns for variable names!
+Verbs are for methods.

+And variable names should be nouns.
+While toggleWorkspaceVisibilityBtn and removeWorkspaceCanvasesBtn are valid nouns wholly, a reader may at first mistake them for verbs as the verbs come in the first place i.e. it's like they were methods to "toggle" something, and "remove" something.

+They could be renamed more properly to "workspaceVisibilityToggleBtn" and "workspaceCanvasesRemovalBtn".

 ### Solution

 Solution can be found in the other file, cc_clean_code.md